Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Give so much away people insist on paying you.
+> The less people know, the more stubbornly they know it.

 <!-- QUOTE_END -->